josesaribeiro/read-big-file-aws-athena-glue/README.md

 Since Glue writes out multiple files per periodid partition there would have to be a bit of data manipluation involved to collect all the files into one partition per periodid but this would not be significant time-wise in the overall scheme of things

-Must admit to being pretty impressed by both Athena and Glue.
+Must admit to being well impressed by both Athena and Glue.